 5) You should wear layers.

 Layers are easier to control than dressing for the extreme heat or cold.
-Airplanes are often freezing cold or, if you are stranded on the tarmac waiting for your turn to take off/fix a mechanical issue/de-ice it is often boiling hot.
+Airplanes are often freezing cold or if you are stranded on the tarmac waiting for your turn to take off/fix a mechanical issue/de-ice it is often boiling hot.

-Dress well, feel good, and look amazing while on your family vacation!
+Choose stylish travel clothes, dress well, feel good, and look amazing while on your family vacation!

 Happy and comfy travels,